criipto/docs-old/how-to/test-users.md

 _Real users_ are real people logging in to a web site, thus voluntering their real name and typically also a social security number, SSN.

-_Test users_ are either created by you for the occasion, or we provide you with access to already created test users.
+_Test users_ are either created by you for the occasion, or we provide you with access to already created users.

 You may refer to the sections below for test users for your choice of e-ID: